-By Reki Kawahara and abec.
+By Keiichi Sigsawa and Kouhaku Kuroboshi, based on the series created by Reki Kawahara.
 Released in Japan by ASCII Mediaworks.
 Released in North America by Yen On.
 Translated by Stephen Paul.

 And so it’s finally here, the Sword Art Online novels for the fan who hates Sword Art Online.
 Or at least that’s how this is sometimes described.
 Sword Art Online is a very popular franchise, but it’s also the series that’s cool to hate, particularly its lead character.
 And so there’s a certain desire to play around in the universe but without all the baggage of Kirito and friends.
 Enter Alternative, where the author (best known here as the creator of Kino’s Journey, though he also is a specialist at playing in author author’s worlds) explicitly says that none of the main cast will ever be in these books.
 Nor is he really interested in the death game or its sequel.
 No, instead we have what is essentially Gunsmith Cats: the RPG, only Rally has been replaced by Goldie.
 The author loves guns, so do the characters, and you’d better be prepared to hear about guns.